Generic Name: diclofenac sodium

 NSAIDs have produced an elevation of plasma lithium levels and a reduction in renal lithium clearance.
 The mean minimum lithium concentration increased 15% and the renal clearance was decreased by approximately 20%.
 These effects have been attributed to inhibition of renal prostaglandin synthesis by the NSAID.
 Thus, when NSAIDs, including diclofenac, and lithium are administered concurrently, observe patients carefully for signs of lithium toxicity.

 NSAIDs have been reported to competitively inhibit methotrexate accumulation in rabbit kidney slices.
 This may indicate that they could enhance the toxicity of methotrexate.
-Use caution when NSAIDs, including diclofenac, are administered concomitantly with methotrexate.
+Monitor renal function when prescribing Pennsaid concomitantly with methotrexate.

 Diclofenac, like other NSAIDs, may affect renal prostaglandins and increase the toxicity of certain drugs.
-Therefore, concomitant therapy with diclofenac may increase cyclosporine’s nephrotoxicity.
-Use caution when diclofenac is administered concomitantly with cyclosporine.
+Therefore, concomitant therapy with diclofenac may increase cyclosporine's nephrotoxicity.
+Monitor renal function when prescribing Pennsaid concomitantly with cyclosporine.